GrantSmithDoddle/git-commands-cheat-sheet/README.md

 A list of useful commands and some examples use cases at the end.

+## Content

+[Initialise a new Git repository]#initialise-a-new-git-repository [Set configuration for values for username and email]#set-configuration-for-values-for-username-and-email [Clone a repository]#clone-a-repository
+[Add a file to the staging area]#add-a-file-to-the-staging-area [Check the un-staged changes]#check-the-un-staged-changes [Commit the staged changes]#commit-the-staged-changes

 ## Basic

 ### Initialise a new Git repository: